robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

     For most use cases, I would just go with Ledoit Wolf shrinkage, as recommended by `Quantopian <https://www.quantopian.com/>`_ in their lecture series on quantitative finance.

+My implementations have been translated the Matlab code on `Michael Wolf's webpage <https://www.econ.uzh.ch/en/people/faculty/wolf/publications.html>`_, with the help of `xtuanta <https://github.com/robertmartin8/PyPortfolioOpt/issues/20>`_.

 .. autoclass:: CovarianceShrinkage